 Hormonal acne is caused by hormonal fluctuations and can afflict adults and teens.
 Although more common in women, hormonal phases such as menstruation, menopause, or even medical conditions that affect hormone levels such as Polycystic Ovarian Syndrome (PCOS) are often the culprit for acne-inducing hormonal changes.

 Acne, including whiteheads and blackheads, affects almost half of all women between the ages of 20 and 29.
 It affects nearly a quarter of women between 40 and 49.
+That’s why many women experience menopausal skin changes during this time of their lives.
 (6, 5)

 Adult acne caused by hormones usually appears on the lower half of the face.
-This includes the cheeks and the jawline.
+This includes cheeks and jawline acne.
 Hormonal acne can manifest as whiteheads, pimples that come to a head, blackheads, or even cystic acne.

 Stress